Protein Shakes For Weight Gain: Recipes, Dosage, & Precautions

 Carol Taylor, a blogger, shared why she decided to make her own homemade protein concoction on her blog: “I know many people who exercise take these so I thought I would do a little research and make my own.
 Cost-wise, it is a no-brainer against the cost of most protein powders (i).”

 You can buy protein powders from the market or prepare them at home.
-Homemade protein powders are easy to prepare with simple ingredients.
+Homemade protein powders are easy to prepare with simple ingredients and are perfect for those following a high-protein diet.
 Keep scrolling to check out the recipes.

 Homemade Protein Powder Recipes